acheeseye/ai-playing-checkers/README.md

 - [x] `NeuralNetwork` should iterate through all boards (currently only one).
 (2/17, JH)
 - [x] Further optimize speed for `calculate_output`?
 (2/18, JH)
 - [ ] Even more optimizie for calculate_output.
 (2/23, JH)
+  - (below are timing results of `NeuralNetwork_PERF`)
+  - 90,000 BEF/sec => compiled with Visual Studio on a Surface Pro 3 with -O2 turned on
+  - 120,000 BEF/sec => compiled with g++ on the desktop in the computer lab without -O2 turned on
+  - 290,000 BEF/sec => compiled with g++ on the desktop in the computer lab with -O2 turned on
 - [ ] Asexually reproducing `brunette26`.
 (2/18, JH)
 - Here's a potentially helpful chart for all the playable positions: